syncsynchalt/dime-a-tap/README.md

 $ dime-a-tap 443
 ```

-Now use /etc/hosts, captive DNS, or similar to redirect hosts and devices to your proxy for a given hostname.
+Use /etc/hosts, captive DNS, or similar to redirect hosts and devices to your proxy for a given hostname.

 ### Creating a certificate store